ReiiYuki/100-thai-flag-game/README.md

 We use backend service for storing the highscore of player.
 Our backend service is running in Amazon Web Service EC2 with Node.js and RethinkDB.
 You can visit our API Service in [this repository](https://github.com/PNNutkung/100-thai-flag-game-api).

+## Version Description

+a.b.c

+* a is big update.
+* b is new feature.
+* c is bug solved.

 ## Now it available in !
 ![googleplay.png](https://play.google.com/intl/en_us/badges/images/badge_new.png)
 * [Google Play Store](https://play.google.com/store/apps/details?id=com.innoma.thaiflag)